STMicroelectronics/x-linux-igwwsn1/README.md

 - Configure the _config_net.json_ json file available in the _/var/lib/iiotedgegw/config/_ folder  config_app.json and

 #### Apply the configuration in the STM32MPU Board
-- execç iotedge config apply
+- exec: iotedge config apply

 Note:
 - The Node UID is the last 4 bytes of the MCU id.